gitterHQ/desktop/README.md

 The Windows alpha is now [available to download](http://update.gitter.im/nw/GitterSetup.exe).

 ## Enabling Logging

-To enable logging, please follow these instructions: https://gist.github.com/trevorah/bfeb4ad69e4633dc76c5
+To enable logging on Windows, please [follow this guide](https://gist.github.com/trevorah/bfeb4ad69e4633dc76c5).
+For OSX and Linux, you should be able to see logging on your terminal.